apascualgarcia/ReplayEcology/README.md

 #### 2. Removal of problematic reads

- A very small minority of the reads (i.e. 4 lines) in each of the demultiplexed FASTQ files had quality scores that were a different length to the sequences.
-This is odd but seems to be how the data arrived from the sequencing company.
-The problem seems restricted to day 0 data/first sequencing run.
-Online discussions suggest it is due to some file corruption (https://www.biostars.org/p/180310/; https://www.biostars.org/p/231090/; https://forum.qiime2.org/t/fastq-gz-and-quality-score-length-do-not-match-using-type-emppairedendsequences-from-miseq/14142/7), perhaps occurring at the sequencing center, and that these records can be removed.
+ A very small minority of the reads (i.e. 4 lines) in each of the demultiplexed FASTQ files had quality scores that were a different length to the sequences, which is apparently how they arrived from the sequencing company.
+This minor problem was restricted to day 0 data/first sequencing run, and online discussions suggest it was probably due to some minor file corruption (https://www.biostars.org/p/180310/; https://www.biostars.org/p/231090/; https://forum.qiime2.org/t/fastq-gz-and-quality-score-length-do-not-match-using-type-emppairedendsequences-from-miseq/14142/7), perhaps occurring at the sequencing center, and that these records can be removed.
 Therefore, we removed this very small minority of problematic reads from the demultiplexed FASTQs in order to enable downstream analysis with these FASTQs.

  * **scripts**: `remove_problematicreads.R` - Reads in the FASTQ files, compares sequence and quality lengths, then removes those the reads for which they don't match for each of the files.

- * **inputs**: `2_demultiplexed/day0`;`2_demultiplexed/day7` - 2844 sequencing files for each sample (e.g. A01.AE49_052214DR16s-Sam476-550.fastq), deposited in two folders "day0" and "day7" (though note that files from other studies are included in each of these, to which this nomenclature does not apply).
+ * **inputs**: `2_demultiplexed/day0`;`2_demultiplexed/day7` - 2844 sequencing files for each sample (e.g. A01.AE49_052214DR16s-Sam476-550.fastq), deposited in two folders "day0" and "day7" (though note again that files from other studies are included in each of these, to which this nomenclature does not apply).

- * **outputs**: `2_demultiplexed/corrected/day0`;`2_demultiplexed/corrected/day7` - 2844 corrected sequencing files for each sample (e.g. A01.AE49_052214DR16s-Sam476-550.fastq), deposited in two folders "day0" and "day7" (though note that files from other studies are included in each of these, to which this nomenclature does not apply).
+ * **outputs**: `2_demultiplexed/corrected/day0`;`2_demultiplexed/corrected/day7` - 2844 corrected sequencing files for each sample (e.g. A01.AE49_052214DR16s-Sam476-550.fastq), deposited in two folders "day0" and "day7" (though note again that files from other studies are included in each of these, to which this nomenclature does not apply).

 ##### 3. Filtering using DADA2

 This script runs the preliminary processing step of the DADA2 pipeline, filtering and trimming the sequences in the demultiplexed sequence files to prepare them for downstream work.
-The filtered sequences that result from this script are the most raw sequence data we have made available via deposition at NCBI.
-The is standard practice, but also means that this script is not runnable since only its outputs but not its inputs are available to external users.
+The filtered sequences that result from this script are the most raw sequence data that we have made available via deposition at NCBI (BioProject accession number PRJNA989519).
+The is standard practice but also means that this script is not executable by external users, since only its outputs but not its inputs are available to external users.

 * **script**: `dada2_filter_sequences.R` - This script filters and trims the 2844 sequencing files using standard parameters of DADA2, truncating reads at the first instance of a quality score less than 11 and after a length of 240 bases.

 * **inputs**: `2_demultiplexed/corrected/day0`;`2_demultiplexed/corrected/day7` - 2844 corrected sequencing files for each sample (e.g. A01.AE49_052214DR16s-Sam476-550.fastq), deposited in two folders "day0" and "day7" (though note that files from other studies are included in each of these, to which this nomenclature does not apply).

 * **outputs**: `3_filtered` - 2843 filtered sequencing files (e.g. day0_A01.AE49_052214DR16s-Sam476-550_filt.fastq).
-There is no filtered file for one sample (H11.BWd08_052214DR16s-Sam321-400-pr.fastq.gz) because there were no reads after filtering (ttps://github.com/benjjneb/dada2/issues/1279).
+There is no filtered file for one sample (H11.BWd08_052214DR16s-Sam321-400-pr.fastq.gz) because there were no reads after filtering (https://github.com/benjjneb/dada2/issues/1279).

 ##### 4. Organising the files

-The 2843 filtered sequence files were sorted based on study and (for this study) replicate within study, in order to facilitate their deposition at NCBI (given only 1000 files can be deposited in one submission) and potential users' future interaction with them.
+The 2843 filtered sequence files were sorted into separate folders based on study and (for this study) replicate within study, in order to facilitate their deposition at NCBI (given only 1000 files can be deposited in each submission) and potential users' future interaction with them.
 For reproducibility purposes, it was necessary to deposit all 2843 files (even those not specific to this study) because ASV inference was performed on all samples (see below).
 This process required the use of text processing in R, given there was no explicit label for study in the filenames.

 * **scripts**: `prepare_NCBIupload_filtered.R` - This complicated R script extracts sample names from the file names and then matches lists of strings specific to each known project to sort the files into studies.